cstrawberry/predictive-universe/docs/paper/appendices/appendix_b_complexity_costs.md

 $\hbar$, $c$, and $k_B$ factors so that every operator’s physical dimension is transparent.
 Predictive Physical Complexity($C_P$ and its proxy $\hat C_v$) carries its own base dimension $\mathrm{[Complexity]}$, e.g.\ $[\hat C_v]=\mathrm{[Complexity]}$.
-Information-theoretic quantities such as the entropy $\varepsilon$ or the channel capacity $C_{\max}$ are dimensionless, typically expressed in nats (natural-log base $e$).The physical relevance of all complexity-derived cost terms rests on the Dynamically Enforced Functional Correspondence (Theorem 2), which equates operational cost with predictive cost in steady-state MPU optimisation.
+Information-theoretic quantities such as the entropy $\varepsilon$ or the channel capacity $C_{\max}$ are dimensionless, typically expressed in nats (natural-log base $e$).
+The physical relevance of all complexity-derived cost terms rests on the Dynamically Enforced Functional Correspondence (Theorem 2), rigorously proven in **Appendix D**, which equates operational cost with predictive cost in steady-state MPU optimisation.

 **B.1 Operational Predictive Physical Complexity $\hat{C}_v$**